 Wonderland of Turtuk, an unknown little hamlet, flanked by Nubra on one side and Baltistan on the other, lies along the shores of Shyok River.
 An enigma in itself, this curious little settlement of ~4000 people is the last northernmost village before Pakistan – Occupied Kashmir.
 Let me share with you a complete Turtuk travel guide.

 While time has not touched the exquisiteness of this place, the friendly nature of its residents is hard to miss.
 Turtuk has a history as colorful as the apricot plantations one sees all around the region. therefore, it is an amalgamation of all the cultures that have lived here.

 Let's quickly dive into the details:

-Known as village divided by a border, Turtuk has many stories to tell.
+Known as a village divided by a border, Turtuk has many stories to tell.
 Thanks to a petition by locals to connect with the world, Turtuk opened its doors to inquisitive souls in 2010.

 Of course, for many born before 1947, they went from being Indians to Pakistanis to Indians again.
 For many, Pakistan was their only home.
 Thus, adjusting to a new life where the “enemy” now defined their identity was not an easy shift.
 Consequently, of 300 families that call Turtuk home, many have relatives on the other side.

 However, the Indian Army has kept its promise, keeping villagers safe & bringing about multiple reforms while encouraging growth and prosperity.

 Yes, Turtuk has been a secluded region, thanks to both geopolitical uncertainties of recent times and its exceptionally daunting geography.
-Cradled by Karakoram range, it is one of only four villages in India that lies in the Baltistan region.
+Cradled by the Karakoram range, it is one of only four villages in India that lies in the Baltistan region.

 But, its history boasts of strategic importance as a gateway to the Silk Route.
 Unquestionably, this is true and supported in the plethora of cultural consolidations that have led to Turtuk’s unique ancestry.